BharathSrinath/Web-Development/4.databases/1.mongodb/mongodb-notes.md

 # MongoDB:
     # Document-Oriented: Data is stored as documents, and documents are grouped in collections.
 Documents are self-contained and can be treated as objects.
         # Self contained here is opposite to the table format where the data is spread across multiple tables and are linked through relationships.
 Here just imagine an object with properties.
 Each property by itslef can be an object and any property within that object can also be an object  and this nesting can go on.
 But all the data is at one place.
-    # The documents in a single collection don’t necessarily need to have exactly the same set of fields.
-(That is the objects can have different properties)
     # Documents are stored in the BSON format, which is a binary-encoded JSON format.
 This means that the data is stored in a binary format, which is much faster than JSON.
     # In the MongoDB server, you are allowed to run multiple databases.